-- Preliminary ditching in the proposed berm locations and discharge areas; - Cranberry bed development, consisting of removing a layer of peat to level the bed, with the spoil to be used for the berm construction; - Ditching between the bed and berm; - Construction of Sediment Pond; - Construction of farm auxiliary building; - Construction of approximately 1500 m of power line including a crossing of Harrys River; - Installation of water control structures and canals; - Installation of drainage tile in the bed; - Development of 760 m of access roads to bed sites and farm service roads on top of the berms which will be approximately 6m wide and considered part of the berm construction; - Establishment of quarry and screening equipment for sand;

-Placement and levelling of approximately 20cm of sand on new cranberry beds.
+- Preliminary ditching in the proposed berm locations and discharge areas; - Cranberry bed development, consisting of removing a layer of peat to level the bed, with the spoil to be used for the berm construction; - Ditching between the bed and berm; - Construction of Sediment Pond; - Construction of farm auxiliary building; - Installation of water control structures and canals; - Installation of drainage tile in the bed; - Development of 160 m of access roads to bed sites and farm service roads on top of the berms which will be approximately 6m wide and considered part of the berm construction; - Establishment of quarry and screening equipment for sand; - Placement and levelling of approximately 20cm of sand on new cranberry beds.

 The potential sources of pollutants during the construction period are associated with machinery diesel fuel and lubricants.
 Machinery such as farm tractors, excavators, and dump trucks will be refuelled and lubricated on mineral soil - off the construction site.
 Refuse and human waste will be disposed and addressed using procedures specified by the Department of Environment and Conservation.
-A pit privy will be constructed during the construction phase and may be replaced at a later date by a septic field.
+A pit privy will be constructed during the construction phase and will be replaced at a later date by a septic field.